 Delays and miscommunications can lead to a grave medical mistake that may not be overturned.

-Ultimately putting patient care at risk.
-And no medical professional would want to find themselves in such a situation.
+Ultimately, this puts patient care at risk, and no medical professional would want to find themselves in such a situation.

 This is what makes healthcare communication one of the most important aspects of medical care.